kamekaze-world/ikemenarmor/README.md

 The recommended code for that can be found commented here below

 **hitframe** - This map is set so that you can detect if an armored hit happened.
 EG if the armor
               is temporary and relies on some value decreasing.
-You can check that map(hitframe)=1.
+You can check that map(hitframe)=1 if it's in the +1 or negative states or check that map(hitframe)=2 if it's in the state itself.

 ## Super Armor example